ManoelSilva/super-d-the-game/README.md

 	corner of the screen, totalizing 12 points of life.

 ## Points system
 	Super Disease game's points system it's quite very simple.
-In each phase, of each module, it will be given a number of Nts that you must kill.
+In each sublevel, of each level, it will be given a number of Nts that you must kill.
 Each Nt dead will increase one point.

-* Points of each phase
+* Points of each level
 ```
-	First Phase-> Random number of 40-60, increasing initial interval by 5 in each module.
+	First level-> Random number of 40-60, increasing initial interval by 5 in each sublevel.
-	Second Phase-> Random number of 60-80, increasing initial interval by 5 in each module.
+	Second level-> Random number of 60-80, increasing initial interval by 5 in each sublevel.
-	Third Phase-> Random number of 80-100, increasing initial interval by 5 in each module.
+	Third level-> Random number of 80-100, increasing initial interval by 5 in each sublevel.
 ```

 ## End of the game